zirkelc/create-typed-env/README.md

 ## Usage

-The `createEnv` function creates a Proxy around `process.env` and throws an error if you try to access an undefined environment variable.
+The `createEnv` function creates a Proxy around `process.env` or `import.meta.env` and throws an error if you try to access an undefined environment variable.
 The generic type `createEnv<Env>` is used to define the shape of the environment variables which are available.
 This could be static type or it could be inferred from a schema or imported from a generated file.

 ```typescript
 import { createEnv } from '@zirkelc/typed-env';